nimeshneema/William-Apple-Developer-Platform/Notes/Functions in Swift.markdown

 -   Swift has strict typing.
 You can assign a value to a variable or pass a value into or out of a function only if it is the right type of value.
 In order for a function to be used as a value, the function needs to have a type.
 And indeed it does: a function’s signature is its type.

 -   Anonymous Functions:

+    The following snippet where a function takes two functions as parameters where the parameter functions are defined separately,

     ```
     func whatToAnimate() {